aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

 - `engine_version` (Number) Enum: `1`, `2`, and newer.
 KV Secrets Engine version of the Vault server instance.
+- `prefix_path_depth` (Number) Prefix path depth of the secrets Engine.
+Default is 1.
+If the secrets engine path has more than one segment it has to be increased to the number of segments.
 - `token` (String, Sensitive) Token used to authenticate with vault and auth method `token`.